qbead/qbeadWebsite/content/book/tilt.md

 Therefore, we cannot fully describe the measurement with one number.
-For instance, notice how in the bubble level above, both the direction in which the bubble has been displaced and the distance between the bubble and the center of the dome matters.
+For instance, notice how in the bubble level above, both the direction in which the bubble has been displaced and the distance between the bubble and the center of the dome give information about the tilt of the surface.
+If a surface is more tilted, the bubble will move farther from the center, for instance.
 Other types of bubble levels offer the inspiration for solving this problem.

 ![A bubble level with separate sensors for each axis of tilt. <a class="imagecredit" href="https://publiclab.org/notes/mathew/10-26-2015/deploying-passive-particle-monitors">image credit Public Lab</a>](/images/bookpics/twobubble.jpg)